SylwiaGrudkowska/JDemetra-documentation/pages/theory/index.md

 In the next step the linearised series is decomposed into its components.
-There is a fundamental difference in how this process is performed in TRAMO/SEATS and X-13ARIMA-SEATS.
-In TRAMO/SEATS the decomposition is performed by the SEATS procedure, which follows a so called ARIMA model based approach.
+There is a fundamental difference in how this process is performed in TRAMO-SEATS and X-13ARIMA-SEATS.
+In TRAMO-SEATS the decomposition is performed by the SEATS procedure, which follows a so called ARIMA model based approach.
 In principle, it aims to derive the components with statistical models.
 More information is given in the [SEATS](..theory/SA_SEATS.html) section.